Ngolinvaux/SA2-Light-Dash-Generator/README.md

+Leave all files in the folder with the exe.

 just chuck your inputs into 'input.txt' and then run the program.
 Example and notes are provided in the given text files.